RicardoKromerCavati/FSharpToDoApi/README.md

 # Overengineered To Do App (Back-end)

-This is the backe end of my to do app.
+This is the back end of my to do app.

 The front end part of the project can be found [here](https://github.com/RicardoKromerCavati/TSToDoApp).